 Foresight and planning for the future

 It’s been a drastic change from productization to platform action.
-Entities of all forms are exploring online technologies to stay profitable during the epidemic.
+Entities of all forms are exploring online technologies to stay profitable during the pandemic.
 Hybrid systems will be adopted in the aftermath of the outbreak to provide recurring revenue.

 The CIO/CTO is leading the discussion on digital technologies